The belly; the part of the body that contains all of the structures between the chest and pelvis.

 A tube in the liver through which bile passes.

-Dark-green substance formed when red blood cells are broken down; bilirubin is part of the bile; the abnormal buildup of bilirubin because of an obstruction causes jaundice.
+Dark-green substance formed when red blood cells are broken down.
+The bilirubin is part of the bile; the abnormal buildup of bilirubin because of an obstruction causes jaundice.

 Various forms of energy work to assist in healing.